CybotAS/CookiebotWP/readme.txt

 ### Will my website become compliant once I install Cookiebot? ###

-If you use our plugin version 3.0 or later and chose our automatic implementation, Cookiebot enables full compliance with the ‘prior consent’ requirement of the GDPR, the ePrivacy Directive (ePR) and similar legal instruments for protection of user data around the world.
+If you use our plugin version 3.0 or later and choose the automatic implementation, Cookiebot enables full compliance with the ‘prior consent’ requirement of the GDPR, the ePrivacy Directive (ePR) and similar legal instruments for protection of user data around the world.

+Cookiebot also enables compliance with the CCPA through the implementation of the Do Not Sell My Personal Information link on a website’s cookie declaration, as well as the opt-in banner required if your website targets visitors under the age of 16.

 The default consent banner has the strictest settings possible and is suitable for obtaining consent under both GDPR and the ePR.
 Make sure to adapt the consent banner content to fit your website.
-You should also check out [our GDPR checklist](https://support.cookiebot.com/hc/en-us/sections/360000917513-Ready-for-25-May-2018-GDPR-enforcement-date-A-Cookiebot-checklist-).
+You should also check out [our GDPR checklist if you have users from the European Union](https://support.cookiebot.com/hc/en-us/sections/360000917513-Ready-for-25-May-2018-GDPR-enforcement-date-A-Cookiebot-checklist-).
 If you are using server-side cookies, please check the [“Server side usage” guide](https://www.cookiebot.com/en/developer/).

-However, being a customizable plugin, true compliance always depends on the website owner choosing a type of banner, wording and settings that are compliant with the local legislation and fits the specific website and company (controller).
+However, being a customizable plugin, true compliance always depends on the website owner choosing a type of banner, wording and settings that are compliant with the local legislation and fits the specific website and company (data controller).

 **If you choose the manual implementation…**